 Food & Water Consideration

-To be safe assume about 65 km’s between restaurants and stores.
+To be safe, assume about 65 km’s between restaurants and stores.
 If you run into one sooner than consider it a bonus.
 Hwy 5 has a lot of campgrounds along it.
 But assume that they are closed in the summer.
-I also made sure that I had between 4-5 litres of water with me at all times and I never ran out because that is what I needed.
+I also made sure that I had between 4-5 litres of water with me at all times, and I never ran out because that is what I needed.

-Food: If you are like me and can’t cook you probably won’t find any useful groceries in Mexico other than hotdogs.
-You will find Kraft Dinner at the Walmart’s (which are very few and far between) and that’s about it.
+Food: If you are like me and can’t cook, you probably won’t find any useful groceries in Mexico other than hot dogs.
+You will find Kraft Dinner at the Walmart’s (which are very few and far between), and that’s about it.
 I couldn’t find Chunky Soup anywhere.

-Tacos for breakfast and super
+Tacos for breakfast and supper

 Campgrounds vs Stealth Camping

-As mentioned most campgrounds are closed in the summer but open in the winter.
-In my opinion unless you need certain services or want to camp on the beach you can virtually stealth camp anywhere on the Baja safely.
+As mentioned, most campgrounds are closed in the summer but open in the winter.
+In my opinion, unless you need certain services or want to camp on the beach, you can virtually stealth camp anywhere on the Baja safely.
 I never used a campground.
 In fact, the last campground I actually used was north of San Francisco.

 Camped right beside the highway, camped on the Sea of Cortez